IbraheemCodes/Fitness-with-Us/README.md

 The font icons i used from are [font awesome](https://fontawesome.com/v4/icons/).
 The pictures in the background of home page, classes and sign up i used are from [Pexels](https://www.pexels.com/).
-The fonts i used are from [Google font] (https://fonts.google.com/)
+The fonts i used are from [Google font] (https://fonts.google.com/) I also had some help from my mentor and other repositories from codes institute with making the fitness with me website.